icdocsoc/docsoc-guide-linux/3-more-commands.md

 * `-r` tells the computer to remove the directory recursively (i.e. to remove all subdirectories, subsubdirectories, etc.)
 * `-f` tells the computer to erase all files/directories without asking for confirmation, no matter what the file permissions are

-We can stick these flags together into one string, so typing `rm -rf <directory>` will remove that directory from the computer. **Remember this is a permanent action.**
+We can stick these flags together into one string, so typing `rm -rf <directory>` will remove that directory from the computer. **Remember this is a permanent action.** In the example below we create a directory with `mkdir` and remove it with `rm -rf`.

 ![rm -rf](assets/commands/rm-rf.png "rm -rf")